 Also, while email might be much more common these days, many industries still rely on fax as a means of communication.
 With an MFP or MFC, you can maintain regular relationships with those clients.

-Multifunction devices have taken center stage, but there is still a need for single-use devices, such as printers, copiers, and scanners.
+Multifunction devices have taken center stage, but there is still a need for single-use devices, such as laser printers, copiers, and scanners.
 Depending on your business or industry, you might require equipment dedicated to a single task, such as a production printer or dedicated scanner.

 While MFPs have scan technology, they lack the nuances capabilities required for graphic artists, designers, and architects.
 Businesses with high print volumes may require a production printer or copier to keep up with daily demands.